OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 STRIP SHOPPING CENTER | 424900 | 389900 | 0 | 0
 SMALL SERVICE SHOP | 400000 | 0 | 0 | 0

-### 9.Compare the distribution of property types based on LandUse.
+### 8. Compare the frequency and distribution of property types based on LandUse.
 ```sql
 select
     *,